arvestad/modelmatcher/README.md

                         Add the model given in the file to the comparisons.
   -nf, --no-F-testing   Do not try +F models, i.e., do not test with amino
                         acid frequencies estimated from the MSA.
+  -s int, --sample-size int
+                        For alignments with many sequences, decide on an upper bound of sequence pairs to use from the MSA.
+The computational complexity grows quadratically in the
+                        number of sequences, so a choice of 5000 bounds the growth for MSAs with more than 100 sequence.
   -of {tabular,json,iqtree,raxml,phyml,mrbayes}, --output_format {tabular,json,iqtree,raxml,phyml,mrbayes}
                         Choose output format.
 Tabular format is default.
 JSON is for convenient later parsing, with some additional